 Flying dragons are active during the day.
 They glide from one tree to another, or sometimes from one branch to another in the same tree, in order to find food or a mate or to escape from predators.

 Males also glide to chase away other males.
 A male patrols a territory of a few trees, gliding around the trees to protect them from invading lizards.
 When the males land they often flash their dewlaps to advertise their territory, which unfortunately also makes their presence more visible to predators.
 They do have one advantage over many of their predators, though—the ability to take off into the air and control their direction with precision.

 When they’re not gliding, the animals often travel rapidly up and down tree trunks and along branches.
 They may also stay motionless for a while, becoming very hard to see as they blend in with their background.

-It's thought that the lizard's chief predators are arboreal (tree-living) snakes, large birds and monitor lizards.
+It's thought that the lizard's chief predators are arboreal (tree-living) snakes, large birds, and monitor lizards.
 Despite the presence of their predators, though, most flying dragons are very successful in their habitat.

-It is known that the flying dragon has an interesting mating display.
+There is still much to be learned about the lives of flying dragons in the wild, including information about their reproduction.
+Researchers know that the animal has an interesting mating display.
 During courtship, the male displays his dewlap and his wings to attract females and also bobs his body up and down.

-After mating, the female lizard digs a hole in the ground with her snout.
+After mating, the female digs a hole in the ground with her snout.
 She deposits up to five eggs in the hole, which she covers with soil.
 She guards the eggs for about a day and then leaves them on their own.
 The estimates for the length of time between egg laying and egg hatching vary widely.
 The time likely depends on environmental factors.

 The Mindanao Flying Dragon

-The Mindanao flying dragon lives in the Philippines and has the scientific name of Draco mindanensis.
+The Mindanao flying dragon lives in the Philippines and has the scientific name Draco mindanensis.
 It's been found on the island of Mindanao and on neighbouring islands, but none of the populations seem to be dense.

-Like other gliding lizards, the Mindanao flying dragon lives in the forest, eats insects and is active during the day.
+Like other gliding lizards, the Mindanao flying dragon lives in the forest, eats insects, and is active during the day.
 The lizard is larger than many of its relatives, however, and can glide further and faster.